-Firebird comes with two utilities for backing up and restoring your databases: gbak and nbackup (note: nbackup is broken in 2.1; fixed with errors in 2.1.1; completely fixed in 2.1.2).
+Firebird comes with two utilities for backing up and restoring your databases: gbak and nbackup.
 Both can be found in the bin subdirectory of your Firebird installation.
 Firebird databases can be backed up while users are connected to the system and going about their normal work.
 The backup will be taken from a snapshot of the database at the time the backup began.